wwoskie/gapzilla/README.md

     avoid_plotting: null
     ```

-    It is possible to edit this config and create a custom one.
+    It is possible to create custom config file.
 Say, we would like to pass another `suffix_name`, MFE threshold for hpt (`mfe_threshold_hpt`) and not to plot `hpa` hairpins at all.
 The provided custom config then should look like this:
     ```yaml
     suffix_file_name: "res"
     mfe_threshold_hpt: -20